wp-plugins/nextgen-facebook/readme.txt

 == Frequently Asked Questions ==

-= Q. What do Open Graph property tags look like? =
+= Q. What do the Open Graph property tags look like? =

-Open Graph property tags are added to the `<head>` section of webpages.
-Here's an example of the Open Graph meta property tags for a Post on my website titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).
+[Open Graph](http://ogp.me/) property tags are added to the `<head>` section of webpages.
+Here's an example of the Open Graph meta property tags for a Post on [Surnia Ulula](http://surniaulula.com/) titled [WordPress Caching and Plugins for Performance](http://surniaulula.com/2012/12/01/wordpress-caching-and-plugins-for-performance/).

 `
 <!-- NextGEN Facebook Open Graph (NGFB) meta tags BEGIN -->